Official communication is sent to the graduate student community through email listservs managed by the Graduate School.

-There are some major graduate-student organizations that represent graduate students' voice in university governance, graduate education and student life:
+There are major graduate-student organizations that represent graduate students' voice in university governance, graduate education, and student life:

 - Graduate Student Assembly (GSA): The GSA organizes social events to encourage graduate students to come together across departments; it administers research- and travel-grant programs to support graduate student research and educational efforts; and it represents graduate student interests in university governance.